 Thursday, 14 August 2014

-These chimney stacks at Sydney Park, are viewed from the entrance at the corner of King Street and Sydney Park Road, in the inner city suburb of St Peters.
-They were once part of brickworks which operated in Alexandria from 1840 until 1970 before being redeveloped as parkland.
+These chimney stacks at Sydney Park, in the inner city suburb of Alexandria, are viewed from the entrance at the corner of King Street and Sydney Park Road near St Peters railway station.
+They were once part of brickworks which operated from 1840 until 1970 before being redeveloped as parkland.
 The same chimneys decorated at Christmas can be seen here.

 Wednesday, 13 August 2014